vnmakarov/mum-hash/README.md

-      * I might be do this in the future as I am interesting in differential characteristics of the MUM512 base transformation step (128x128-bit multiplications with addition of high and low 64-bit parts)
+      * I might be do this in the future as I am interesting in differential characteristics of the MUM512 base transformation step (128x128-bit multiplications with addition of high and low 128-bit parts)
       * I am interesting also in the right choice of the multiplication constants
       * May be somebody will do the analysis.
 I will be glad to hear anything.
         Who knows, may be it can be easily broken as Nimbus cipher.
     * The current code might be also vulnerable to timing attack on systems with varying multiplication instruction latency time.
-      There is no code to prevent it
+      There is no code for now to prevent it
   * To compare the MUM512 speed with the speed of SHA-2 (SHA512) and
     SHA-3 (SHA3-512) go to the directory `src` and run a script `sh bench-crypto`
     * SHA-2 and SHA-3 code is taken from [RHash](https://github.com/rhash/RHash.git)